 The design of the structure was determined through an international architectural competition.
 The winner was a Hungarian architect named Imre Steindl (1839-1902).

 The building was constructed in the Gothic Revival style and is for the most part symmetrical, both the exterior and interior.
-It features a Renaissance Revival style dome which is located in the central point of the building, facing two identical parliament halls.
+It features a Renaissance-style dome which is located at the central point of the building, facing two identical parliament halls.

 4. It took nearly 2 decades for the building to be completed